pusher/chatkit-android/README.md

 ### Features breakdown

 Most operations are performed on the `CurrentUser` instance.
-It has the following params, with `CustomData` being an a Map of any extra params it might have set:
+It has the following params, with `CustomData` being a Map of any extra params it might have set:

 ```kotlin
 class CurrentUser(